ellatrix/rename-wp-login/readme.txt

 Works with multisite, but not tested with subdomains.
 Activating it for a network allows you to set a networkwide default.
 Individual sites can still rename their login page to something else.

-If you’re using a **page caching plugin** you should add the slug of the new login url to the list of pages not to cache.
+If you’re using a **page caching plugin** other than WP Rocket, you should add the slug of the new login url to the list of pages not to cache.
+WP Rocket is already fully compatible with the plugin.

 For W3 Total Cache and WP Super Cache this plugin will give you a message with a link to the field you should update.

 = GitHub =